-- Keep windows and doors locked and secure your valuables. - Value your safety and the safety of others; if you see something, say something. - Wearing headphones and/or using a cell phone may distract you from potential safety issues.
-Always be aware of your surroundings. - Learn the location of emergency call boxes on campus. - Plan your route.
+- · Keep windows and doors locked and secure your valuables; - Value your safety and the safety of others; if you see something, say something; - Wearing headphones and/or using a cell phone may distract you from potential safety issues.
+Always be aware of your surroundings; - · Learn the location of blue light emergency call boxes on campus; - Plan your route.
 Take well-lit, busy walkways whenever possible.
-Avoid shortcuts through poorly lit areas. - Do not walk alone.
-Walk with a friend, especially at night or use Stockton's free escort program by calling Campus Police at x4390 or (609) 652-4390. - If you must walk alone, avoid entryways and shrubs where someone may be hiding. - Trust your instincts.
-If something does not seem right or you believe someone is following you, leave the area immediately, call 9-1-1 for help and get to a well-lit, populated area. - Have your keys ready before you get to your residence or vehicle. - Let a friend or roommate know where and with whom you will be and when you plan on returning. - If you choose to drink, drink legally and responsibly.
-Remember that your ability to respond to situations can be compromised by over-consumption of alcohol. - Never accept a ride from a stranger or anyone who is under the influence of drugs and/or alcohol. - On-campus students should never allow anyone into their residence halls, rooms or apartments without first asking for proper identification. - Be alert for suspicious persons and dangerous situations.
+Avoid shortcuts through poorly lit areas; - Do not walk alone.
+Walk with a friend, especially at night, or use Stockton's free escort program by calling Stockton Police at ext.4390 or 609-652-4390; - · If you must walk alone, avoid entryways and shrubs where someone could be hiding; - Trust your instincts.
+If something does not seem right or you believe someone is following you, leave the area immediately, call 9-1-1 for help and get to a well-lit, populated area; - Have your keys ready before you get to your residence or vehicle; - Let a friend or roommate know where and with whom you will be and when you plan on returning; - If you choose to drink, drink legally and responsibly.
+Remember that your ability to respond to situations can be compromised by over-consumption of alcohol; - Never accept a ride from a stranger or anyone who is under the influence of drugs and/or alcohol; - On-campus students should never allow anyone into their residence halls, rooms or apartments without first asking for proper identification; - Be alert for suspicious persons and dangerous situations.
 Notify the police immediately of all suspicious persons or activity by calling 9-1-1.

-Remember, many victims of crime once said, "It can't happen to me."
+Remember, many victims of crime once said,

+"It can't happen to me."